Qiskit/qiskit-ibm-provider/README.md

 This project contains a provider that allows accessing the **[IBM Quantum]** systems and simulators.

-## Migrating
-If you are migrating from `qiskit-ibmq-provider` please follow the instructions in the [migration guide].

 ## Installation

 You can install the provider using pip: